HarshKapadia2/dev/path.md

 - Tell people what you're learning.
 The more that people know, the better.
    - Add projects on LinkedIn as posts and in the projects section.
    - Be active on Twitter.
+- Keep this in mind: [Teach Yourself Programming in Ten Years](https://norvig.com/21-days.html)

 ## My working process